neldeles/mysite/content/posts/import-your-own-custom-modules-in-google-colab.md

 title = "Import your own custom modules in Google Colab"

 +++
-How to import your own modules in Google Colab using your Drive

-<!--more-->

 Google Colab is great.
 But you do have to wrap your head around how it handles "local files".

+<!--more-->

+    """
-    # first mount your gdrive
+    first mount your gdrive
+    """
     from google.colab import drive
     drive.mount('/gdrive')

     # next, add the location of the file to the path:
     import sys
     sys.path.append('/content/drive/My Drive')